 Brosnan requested reassignment at the agency after supervising large banks since the 2008 credit crisis, according to an OCC statement released today.
 Martin Pfinsgraff will take over as acting senior deputy comptroller for large bank supervision.
-Pfinsgraff, a former treasurer at a unit of Prudential Financial Inc. (PRU) who has been the OCC’s deputy comptroller for credit and market risk, will assume the new role next month, the statement said.
+Pfinsgraff, a former treasurer at a unit of Prudential Financial Inc. (PRU:US) who has been the OCC’s deputy comptroller for credit and market risk, will assume the new role next month, the statement said.

 “Now that we are moving beyond the crisis, I can understand why Mike was interested in moving into a new position,” Comptroller of the Currency Thomas Curry said in the statement, which described the initial request as a surprise.
 “He worked long days, grappled with the toughest decisions that confronted bank supervisors anywhere in the world, and contributed greatly to the healing of the industry.”